 Have your say

-CPTPP is the world’s leading open plurilateral FTA.
+CPTPP is the world’s leading open plurilateral free trade agreement (FTA).
 Growing its Membership offers us an opportunity to open markets, develop and modernise trading relationships and reinforce global rules-based trade.
+We welcome New Zealanders’ feedback on this important FTA.

 New Zealand supports growing CPTPP by accessions of economies who can demonstrate their readiness to meet the Auckland Principles, which are: